izelnakri/riotjs-redux-experiment/README.md

 All the css is component specific, bootstrap has been used to its full power.

-This frontend structure goes well with a flux architecture.
-(RiotJS has a built-in EventEmitter)

 - ``` npm install gulp riot sequelize-cli babel-cli browserify -g ```

 - ``` npm install ```